 A PSU is intended to align the interests of participants with Athabasca's shareholders.
 The performance measures applied to awards serve to focus employees on operating and financial performance and relative long-term shareholder value.
 The performance metrics applicable to PSUs include Athabasca's TSR and operational and corporate strategic measures in the Corporate Scorecard, which are set at the beginning of each performance period.
-The value of vested PSUs are based 50% on TSR for the particular period, compared to the Corporation's pay comparator group, and 50% based on its performance against the operational and corporate strategic measures outlined in the annual corporate scorecard for each performance period, with the weighting for each performance period as follows: 20% for year 1; 20% for year 2; 20% for year 3 and 40% for years 1-3.
-Depending on the Corporation's TSR and Corporate Scorecard Result, the Corporation calculates a sliding scale payout multiplier as further described in Appendix A - Description of Long-Term Equity Incentive Plans - Omnibus Incentive Plan.
+The value of vested PSUs are based 50% on TSR for the particular period, compared to the Corporation's pay comparator group, and 50% based on its performance against the operational and corporate strategic measures outlined in the annual corporate scorecard for each performance period, with the weighting for each performance period as follows: 20% for year 1; 20% for year 2; 20% for year 3; and 40% for years 1-3.
+Depending on the Corporation's TSR and Corporate Scorecard Result, the Corporation calculates a sliding scale payout multiplier as further described in Appendix B - Description of Long-Term Equity Incentive Plans - 2024 Omnibus Incentive Plan.
+PSUs generally become vested following a period of continuous employment and vest, and are payable, on the third anniversary of the grant date.